Lenz effect in conductive nonmagnetic objects moved in MRI environments: Methods

 being $D$ the distance from the camera to the plate.

-The apparent plate height $s(\vartheta)$ was deduced in each frame of the video according to the following algorithm, sketched in Fig.~\ref{fig:experimental-setup}b: \begin{enumerate} \item The plate fulcrum was determined graphically (green line in Fig.~\ref{fig:experimental-setup}b) and the entire frame rotated to correct for the camera angle by imposing a horizontal fulcrum. \item The difference between sequential frames was computed and the upper and largest connected region identified. \item The upper side of the plate is determined as the upper boundary of the identified region (red line in Fig.~\ref{fig:experimental-setup}b) and, if necessary, the result is corrected manually. \end{enumerate} The difference between the top edge of the plate and the fulcrum provides $s(\vartheta)$ expressed in pixels.
-Since $L = s(0)$ and $D = L (s(\SI{90}{\degree}) - L) / s(\SI{90}{\degree})$, they were derived in pixels from the first and last video frames.
-Finally, equation~(\ref{eq:apparent-height}) was inverted according to a look-up table to retrieve the value of $\vartheta$.
+\revC{To determine the apparent plate height $s(\vartheta)$ at each instant of the recorded videos, the following algorithm was applied.
+For each video, first, the plate fulcrum was determined manually on the first frame.
+Subsequently, all the frames were rotated to correct for the camera angle by imposing that the fulcrum is horizontal (correction angles of about \qty{2}{\degree}).
+Then, the filter sketched in Fig.~\ref{fig:experimental-setup}b was applied to each frame to detect the plate upper edge.
+Precisely, it consists in the following steps: \begin{enumerate} \item The difference between sequential frames is computed to cancel the static components. \item The difference images are denoised and the upper and largest connected region is identified.
+This region extends from the position of the upper edge in the previous frame (top of the region bounding box, denoted by $u_{i+1/2}$) to its position in the next frame (bottom of the region bounding box, denoted by $l_{i+1/2}$), allowing its determination.
+Here, the index $i+1/2$ is associated with the difference image between the $(i+1)$-th and the $i$-th frames. \item In order to reduce the uncertainty in the procedure, the upper edge of the plate in the $i$-th frame is determined as the average $(l_{i-1/2} + u_{i+1/2})/2$ (red line in Fig.~\ref{fig:experimental-setup}b). \item If necessary (especially in the first and last frames), the result is corrected manually. \end{enumerate}} The difference between the \revC{upper edge} of the plate and the fulcrum provides $s(\vartheta)$ expressed in pixels.
+Since \revC{$L \approx s(\qty{3}{\degree})/\cos(\qty{3}{\degree})$} and $D = L (s(\qty{90}{\degree}) - L) / s(\qty{90}{\degree})$, \revC{their values expressed in pixels} were derived from the first and last frames.
+Finally, equation~(\ref{eq:apparent-height}) was inverted according to a look-up table to retrieve the value of $\vartheta$ \revC{associated with any measured value of $s(\vartheta)$}.